Audiovisual Providers of Excellence Program (APEx): FAQs

 How does the customer survey program work?

-You will direct your customers to a third party organization that is outside of InfoComm to complete an online survey on your firm’s work.
+You will direct your customers to AWP Research, a third party organization that is outside of InfoComm, to complete an online survey on your firm's work.
 The completed surveys are judged completely by the third party, and the survey responses are not sent to InfoComm.
 Additionally, none of your customer’s information will be sent to InfoComm.
 InfoComm will only receive a note on whether or not the survey from your customer was positive or negative.
 Only surveys with an overall positive rating will count toward InfoComm APEx status.
+Applicants have the ability to receive the completed surveys upon request.
+After submitting your application, you will be sent the necessary information about our third party survey vendor.

 The online customer surveys are a required element of the program.
 Small companies must provide two positive customer response surveys annually, while medium companies are required to provide four, and large companies must provide six.